Vasilije Petrović: Aftermath

+On the recommendation of the Collegium of Foreign Affairs, Empress Catherine II ordered that Vasilije's legacy be transferred to Montenegro, and for this purpose she appointed Lieutenant Mikhail Tarasov, accompanied by translator Ivan Šefer, to go to Montenegro together with Josif Vukićević and Petar Petrović.
+When they arrived in Montenegro, Tarasov presented Sava with 1,500 rubles in aid.
+Tarasov's report on Montenegro was said to be quite different from Puchkov's.

 After Vasilije, Sava took power and continued with the same foreign policy as before, allying himself with Venice.
-That did not last long however, as Šćepan Mali who, claiming to be the Russian Tsar Peter III himself, managed to convince the people that he should rule Montenegro.
+That did not last long, however, as Šćepan Mali who claimed to be the Russian Tsar Peter III himself, managed to convince the people that he should rule Montenegro.
 He immediately severed ties with Venice altogether, implemented the strict rule of law, began building roads until his life was cut short in 1773 by an assassin sent by the Vizier of Skadar.

-Sava returned to serve as metropolitan once again, and after him his nephew, Arsenije Plamenac of Crmnica, became metropolitan.
+Sava returned to serve as metropolitan once again, and after him, his nephew, Arsenije Plamenac of Crmnica, became the Metropolitan of Cetinje between 1781 and 1784 and earlier the co-adjutor to Metropolitan Sava Petrović during the reign of Šćepan Mali (1767–73).
 But Arsenije, too, was soon to die, in 1784.
-Once again a member of the Petrović-Njegoš, now Petar I Petrović-Njegoš, was inaugurated.
+Once again, a member of the house of Petrović-Njegoš, now Petar I Petrović-Njegoš, was inaugurated.

 Literary works

 The writing and teaching of Montenegrin history was a chief interest for most of Vasilije's life, as well as his occupation as a spiritual leader.
 Istorija o Černoj Gori (History of Montenegro), published in St. Petersburg in 1754, is his most renowned work.
 Through accounts from ordinary citizens, the book represented the first attempt to write the history of Montenegro.

 It was an effort on the part of Vasilije to gain Russian political support for Montenegro against the Ottomans by highlighting and mythologizing Montenegrin struggles.
 It put forth the idea of Montenegrin independence for the first time, though it did not have a large immediate impact.
-Parts of the Cetinje chronicle are also attributed to him.
+Parts of the Cetinje chronicle, a collection of manuscripts (letters, documents, reports and poems), are also attributed to him, as well as him adding his own writings to it.